jspecify/jspecify/docs/spec.rst

    API <https://docs.oracle.com/en/java/javase/14/docs/api/java.compiler/javax/lang/model/element/Element.html#getEnclosingElement()>`__.

-If an ``@org.jspecify.nullness.NullMarked`` annotation exists on one of these scopes, then the type usage is in a null-aware context.
+If an ``@org.jspecify.nullness.NullMarked`` annotation exists on one of these scopes, then the type usage is in a null-marked context.
 Otherwise, it is not.

 .. _augmented-type-of-usage: